-Award Level % of Points Award Level Description Platinum 90% or more of maximum total points Communities at the Platinum Level are models of commitment to healthy, active living.
+Award Level % of Points Award Level Description Platinum 90% or more of maximum total points AND 90% or more of points in each key component area Communities at the Platinum Level are models of commitment to healthy, active living.
 Gold 75% to 89% of maximum total pointsAND70% or more of points in each key component area Communities at the Gold Level can document outstanding achievements in making it easy for people to be active.
 Silver 60% to 74% of maximum total points Communities at the Silver Level have achieved significant progress toward making it easy for people to be active.
 Bronze 45% to 59% of maximum total points Communities at the Bronze